 - Evidence-based strategies and approaches used in special education.

-- Categories of special educational needs – Autism Spectrum Disorder, Down Syndrome, Cerebral Palsy, General Learning Disabilities, Specific Learning Difficulties etc.
+- Categories of special educational needs – Autism, Down Syndrome, Cerebral Palsy, General Learning Disabilities, Specific Learning Difficulties etc.

 - Academic writing and referencing skills.